ksprptr/securepass/README.md

 pnpm run dev
 ```

-Open [localhost:3000](http://localhost:3000) in your browser to see project home page.
+Open [localhost:3000](http://localhost:3000) in your browser to see the project home page.